ncatlab/nlab-content/pages/4/8/1/9/9184/content.md

    * for heterotic string theory it arises from integrating out the [[Lagrange multiplier]] that enforces the [[Green-Schwarz anomaly cancellation]] in 4d.

-We now describe these various perspecrtives on the string theoretic axions in more detail.
+below we describe these various perspecrtives on the string theoretic axions in more detail.

 ### In type IIA string theory